pauloromeira/onegram/README.md

 A simplistic api-like instagram **bot** powered by [requests](https://github.com/requests/requests).

 ### *Warnings!*
+* This isn't an official api.
+Use at your own risk.
-* If not working, make sure you have the latest version installed.
-Things often change!
+* Make sure you have the latest version installed.
+To update: `pip install -U onegram`.
 * Default rate limits are not configured properly, so [adjust them](#rate-limits) to not get banned!
-* But if you exceed the rate limits, don't worry.
-Onegram uses the awesome [tenacity](https://github.com/jd/tenacity) lib to retry until the ban is over.
-Just grab a cup of coffee and wait a few minutes.

 ## Installation
 ```sh